-How to Walk the High Line in NYC (As Told by a Local)
+How to Walk the High Line in NYC and Not Miss a Thing

 From relic to gem, the High Line has been turned into one of the most pioneering public spaces in New York City.
 What was once a decrepit railway line has now been transformed into a park that offers locals and out-of-towners a chance to get away from it all and admire public art, gardens, and city views in every direction.

 Since its inception in 2009, walking the High Line has become a right of passage for almost anyone who visits the city.
 On this nearly 2-mile stretch of historic rail line on Manhattan’s West Side, you’ll quite literally stroll through history, from the city’s bustling Meatpacking District to Hudson Yards at West 34th Street.
 With the promenade’s unique blend of enchanting botanical gardens and urban immersion, it’s sure to leave you — and your Instagram feed — more than satisfied.

 But First, a High Line History Lesson

 Manhattan in the 1800s was very different from today.
 There were no bridges to the other boroughs, downtown was very industrial because of the bustling shipping industry, and there was no Naked Cowboy in Times Square.

 Though it might be hard to believe today, street-level freight trains used to run through lower Manhattan to deliver food.
 This obviously created dangerous situations for pedestrians, so the city constructed an elevated rail line to fix the problem.
 Opened in 1934, the original West Side Elevated Line transported meats, dairy, and produce through downtown, often cutting through buildings to make delivery easier.

 As the century pressed on and trucking became more popular, rail use declined.
 Much like Grand Central Terminal, the West Side Elevated Line fell into obscurity, and sections were actually torn down.
 Plants began to organically overtake the rail line, creating an urban wilderness above the streets of New York City.

 A New Beginning